John F. Kennedy Essay Examples

 In Larry L. King’s, Trapped: Lyndon Johnson and the Nightmare of Vietnam, Larry King makes his assessment of Lyndon Johnson.
 King states, “His personal history simply permitted him no retreats or failure in testing. ” (Portrait of America page 313) What King is trying to say about Lyndon Johnson in this statement is that his […]

-During the Cold War period there was a conflict between the Communist nations led by the Soviet Union and the democratic nations led by the United States.
-The United States and the Soviet Union represented two opposing government systems.
-One of the direct threats to the citizens of America was the possibility of a nuclear […]
+During the Cold War, there was a conflict between Communist nations, led by the Soviet Union, and democratic nations, led by the United States.
+The two countries represented opposing government systems.
+One major concern for Americans was the risk of a nuclear war, as demonstrated by the devastating bombings of Hiroshima and Nagasaki.
+The possibility […]

 Although it was a novelty in the United States at the end of World War II, television became an important part of American life during the first postwar decade.
 Fewer than one out of ten American homes had television in 1950.
 Five years later the proportion had grown to two-thirds.
 New stations quickly took to […]